MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/reserving-rooms-with-a-qr-code.md

     - iOS devices: 5.15.0 or later.

 To reserve the room:
 1. Using the phone's camera app, users should hold it over the QR code found in the upper left hand side of the screen (located by the date and time) and wait for a message to pop up.
-Then slect the message on their phone to open the Teams app.
+They can then select the message on their phone to open the Teams app.

   :::image type="content" source="../media/mtr-devices/qr-code-app-reserved-1.png" alt-text="Teams mobile app with two actions being shown.":::

-2. They will then be able to choose if they want to book the room for a new meeting or for an existing meeting.
-In the Teams app on their mobile phone, they should select **Schedule a new meeting** or **Reserve for existing meeting**.
+2. They will be able to choose if they want to book the room for a new meeting or for an existing meeting.
+In the Teams app on their mobile phone, they should select **Schedule a new meeting** or **Reserve for existing meeting** respectively.

-    - **Schedule a new meeting** The room is automatically added as a participant of the meeting.
+    - **Schedule a new meeting**: The room is automatically added as a participant of the meeting.
 They can then enter the other details of the meeting, such as the title, the date, the time, and the people they want to invite.

         OR

-    - **Reserve for existing meeting** They will then be given a list of their meetings that are ongoing and starting before midnight the day after tomorrow.
+    - **Reserve for existing meeting**: They will be given a list of their meetings that are ongoing and starting before midnight the day after tomorrow.
 Next to each meeting option, they can see if the room is free or busy at that time and can tap 'Reserve' to book the room.

 :::image type="content" source="../media/mtr-devices/qr-code-app-reserved-2.png" alt-text="Teams mobile app with user's meetings being shown and buttons to reserve the room if free.":::

-3. After they book the room, they'll need to remember to check in, if check-in has been enabled for the room.
+3. After they book the room, they'll need to remember to check-in if check-in has been enabled for the room.

 ### Add the Teams app and camera app to a work profile